projectcalico/calico/security/calico-enterprise/federation.md

 ---
 title: Federation
-description: Federated services provide service discovery of remote pods in another cluster.
+description: Simplify the creation and maintenance of security controls using federated tiers and policies.
 calico_enterprise: true
 ---